 Congenital lymphedema appears before age 2 years and is due to lymphatic aplasia or hypoplasia.
 Milroy disease is an autosomal dominant familial form of congenital lymphedema attributed to vascular endothelial growth factor receptor-3 (VEGFR-3) gene mutations and sometimes associated with cholestatic jaundice and edema or diarrhea due to a protein-losing enteropathy caused by intestinal lymphangiectasia.

 Lymphedema praecox appears between ages 2 and 35, typically in women at the onset of menses or pregnancy.

-Meige disease is an autosomal dominant familial form of lymphedema praecox attributed to mutations in a transcription factor gene (FOXC2) and associated with extra eyelashes (distichiasis), cleft palate, and edema of legs, arms, and sometimes the face.
+Meige disease is an autosomal dominant familial form of lymphedema praecox attributed to mutations in a transcription factor gene (FOXC2) that causes extra eyelashes (distichiasis), cleft palate, and edema of legs, arms, and sometimes the face.